 FDA’s Center for Drug Evaluation and Research (CDER)

-With a program that began in July 2017, BTEC is providing a three-course program to personnel from the FDA's Center for Drug Evaluation and Research (CDER).
-Similar to the ORA training program (see above), a group of 12 professionals from CDER will complete three blended (part online/part on-site) courses during 2017–2018.
-A second cohort is scheduled for 2018–2019.
+With a program similar to the one provided for ORA (see above), BTEC now delivers training to personnel from the FDA's Center for Drug Evaluation and Research (CDER).
+During 2017–2018, a group of 12 professionals from CDER completed three blended (part online/part on-site) courses.
+A second cohort is completing the same program in 2018–2019.